ryangray/quickfont/README.md

 `symbol shift+A` (`STOP`) be the shortcut for the tilde character.
 Also made `symbol shift+S` (`NOT`) the vertical bar shortcut.
 The copy ROM font function was moved to `symbol shift+E` (`>=`).

+### Version 2.2e - 17 September 2022
+Notionally improved support for the ZX Spectrum by making the memory locations less hard-coded and use system variables to get addresses more.
+Rather than using 64600 for the font location, use the UDG address minus 768 bytes.
+This lets it work on a 16K Spectrum, however, that is too little RAM to load this program.
+Also check if RAMTOP needs moving or is it already below the font address.
+Changed the test mode to not ask for paper and ink color and it just uses the current character preview colors.
+Fixed a few cosmetic bugs with the menus.
+Also improved the sample font loader program.